innoq/code-your-model-example/README.md

     ./scripts/run-local-neo4j.sh

-The `./scripts/import-model.groovy` scripts imports all model files into the neo4j database.
+The `./scripts/import-model.groovy` script imports all model files into the neo4j database.
 It can be executed via

     ./scripts/import-model.sh

-To view the model in neo4j open the [neo4j browser](http://localhost:7474) and execute the following cipher query
+To view the model in neo4j open the [neo4j browser](http://localhost:7474) and execute the following cypher query

     MATCH (n) RETURN n

-You can use the model directly within the neo4j DB (by executing cipher queries)
+You can use the model directly within the neo4j DB (by executing cypher queries)

-e.g. to select (and return) all DomainEvent nodes execute
+e.g. to select (and return) all `DomainEvent` nodes execute

     MATCH (n:DomainEvent) RETURN n

-or to select all Services that emit or consume a particular DomainEvent
+or to select all `Service` nodes that emit or consume a particular `DomainEvent`

     MATCH (s:Service) -- (e:DomainEvent{name:"Order accepted"}) RETURN s, e

 Alternatively, you can write a groovy script that uses the `ModelRepository` to retrieve the required data and for example render it to the console.
 The `./scripts/use-model.groovy` script gives a simple example.
 It can be executed via

     ./scripts/use-model.sh